-The verbal judgment task was administered using a staircase method to determine the a priori effect (see the Supplementary Materials for additional details).
+The verbal judgment task was administered using a staircase method to determine the a priori effect (see the electronic supplementary material for additional details).
 Participants were presented with pairs of different-sized discs and asked to say whether they looked the same or different.
 The experimenter began with no size difference and increased the size difference incrementally on each trial by keeping one disc the same size and altering the size of the other.
-After a "same" response was elicited, the experimenter started with the maximum difference in disc size (5mm) and reduced it incrementally on each trial in a similar fashion as described above.
+After a 'same' response was elicited, the experimenter started with the maximum difference in disc size (5 mm) and reduced it incrementally on each trial in a similar manner as described above.

 After the initial session, the Eye-Link II was calibrated using its native nine-point procedure before the start of each of the three remaining tasks.
 For the three tasks, each trial began with an auditory cue for participants to fixate on a red LED light located above the illusory display.

-Not long after, a second auditory cue coincided with the illumination of the workspace and cued participants to scan the display, make and announce their choice (in the case of the manual estimates and grasps) and then execute their response (see Supplementary Figure 1).
+Not long after, a second auditory cue coincided with the illumination of the workspace and cued participants to scan the display, make and announce their choice (in the case of the manual estimates and grasps) and then execute their response (see the electronic supplementary material, figure S1).